briandoll/kitandride/submit.md

 * Favorite cafe stop?
 What do you get?
 * Favorite Rule?

+To make it easy for now, feel free to [email me](mailto:brian@emphaticsolutions.com) your answers and I'll post them.

 Be yourself.
 Share your story.
+Inspire others.
 Have fun.
-Inspire others.